Notes from the trip

 DAY 4

 We set up our cameras on tripods to capture some of the sunrise and sea/waves nature shots, but almost immediately our attention was drawn by the magnificent Egyptian goose flying in and landing quite close to us.
-We would encounter them quite a few times at different locations during our drive south to Cape Town, so plenty of opportunity still to capture some good shots, we were told.
+We would encounter them quite a few times at different locations during our drive south to Cape Town, so plenty of opportunities still to capture some good shots, we were told.

-As the sun started to rise, we had a few opportunities to get some landscape clicks, keeping an eye on the gooses and also seagulls now coming to comb the sand and feed around the beach.
-In the distance, on a dead tree half standing above the lake's waters, a Pied kingfisher landed, surveying the surrounding and then deciding to move on as quickly as it appeared!
+As the sun started to rise, we had a few opportunities to get some landscape clicks, keeping an eye on the geese and also seagulls now coming to comb the sand and feed around the beach.
+In the distance, on a dead tree half standing above the lake's waters, a Pied kingfisher landed, surveying the surroundings and then deciding to move on as quickly as it appeared!

 A Cape cormorant flew across the lake, its wings skimming the waters...
-At the far end of the Lake, I could see a bright green little Woodhouse, which funny enough made me think of a cabin on a Canadian lake I had once seen in a magazine!
+At the far end of the Lake, I could see a bright green little Woodhouse, which, funny enough, made me think of a cabin on a Canadian lake I had once seen in a magazine!

-It was barely 7am when we were done at the beach.
+It was barely 7 am when we were done at the beach.
 The light was already harsh, and the magic of the golden hour and early shots was quickly fading.
 We jumped back (ok, crawled back because we were tired and hungry), into our car and drive to a nearby, very special place for a big breakfast: a place where not only we could enjoy delicious coffee and all sorts of yummy treats, but also be surrounded by an amazing variety of chickens, roosters, rabbits, and even very friendly donkeys!
-Come for the coffee, stay for the wildlife, I wanted to tell the management of the Bread & Brew, to advertise maybe!
+Come for the coffee, stay for the wildlife, I wanted to tell the management of the Bread & Brew, to advertise, maybe!
 A very unique place indeed...

 With our stomach now warm and full, we hit the road again, soon to arrive at the amazing Plettenberg Bay Birds and Monkeys Sanctuaries: if you are familiar with the new Bird Paradise in Singapore, you get the idea of the enormous aviary exhibits and the multitude of birds you can see, and this is where we started our visit.